maize-genetics/phg_v2/docs/build_and_load.md

   Here, I am planning on aligning two genomes called `LineA` and `LineB`.
 Since these are located in a subdirectory called `data` relative to my working directory, I will also add that to the path.

+  The input assemblies should be the assemblies updated/renamed via the `annotate-fastas` command.

 * `-o` - The name of the directory for the alignment outputs.